KhronosGroup/glTF/extensions/2.0/Khronos/KHR_techniques_webgl/README.md

 #### Technique

-The `technique` property references the index of a technique listed in the asset's `KHR_techniques_webgl.techniques` property.
+The `KHR_techniques_webgl.technique` property references the index of a technique listed in the asset's `KHR_techniques_webgl.techniques` property.

 #### Values

-The `values` dictionary property defines the uniform values of a [`technique.uniform`](#Uniforms) of the same key, and when specified, overrides the corresponding uniform `value`.
+The `KHR_techniques_webgl.values` dictionary property defines the uniform values of a [`technique.uniform`](#uniforms) of the same key, and when specified, overrides the corresponding uniform `value`.
 The value supplied must conform to the `type` and `count` properties, if present, of the corresponding `Uniform` object, and must be present if no `value` is supplied in the referenced `Uniform` object.

 ## Extension